 A better way to determine whether your debt burden is too high is to compare it to your gross income, the amount you make.

 Debt-To-Income Ratio = (Annual Debt Repayments/Gross Income) x 100

 Typically, when you are in your 20s-30s, your salaries are at the low end of your career.
-You may be borrowing for a home or a car while still paying student loans.
+You may borrow for a home or a car while still paying student loans.
 Your debt-to-income ratio should be no more than 36% of gross income and decline as you command higher salaries.

 8. Debt-To-Disposable Income

 Looking at monthly non-mortgage debt relative to monthly disposable income is worthwhile.
 Monthly disposable income is net of costs and taxes; and what is available for paying down debt, saving, and spending by the household.
-Non-mortgage debt excludes your mortgage, which is the most significant part of your liabilities.
+Non-mortgage debt excludes your mortgage, the most significant part of your liabilities.
 Lenders look at this ratio carefully before providing you with a mortgage.

 Debt-To-Disposable Income = monthly non-mortgage debt payments/ monthly disposable income

 The percentage should be 14% or lower.
 15% or more is problematic and may reflect a household carrying too much debt.